-Yes, you can certainly put your car insurance on hold, but there are some important considerations when suspending the entire policy.
+Yes, you can put your car insurance on hold temporarily in many cases.
+But there are some important considerations when suspending the entire policy.
 Between maintenance, gas and insurance, owning a vehicle can be expensive; the good news is that you don’t have to keep paying for something if you don’t need it.

 Is your vehicle going to be out-of-use for an extended period of time?
-You may want to consider reducing the coverage on your vehicle, which can save you money.
+If so, you may want to consider reducing the coverage on your vehicle, which can save you money.
 To help you make a decision with confidence, we’ve compiled answers to common car insurance coverage questions.

 Suspending Car Insurance Frequently Asked Questions